Grain storage on subsistence farms: Types of hermetic storage

-The main factor that affects the mortality of insects is the low oxygen and high carbon dioxide concentrations.
-Studies show that the synergetic effect between oxygen depletion and carbon dioxide gas accumulation is necessary to effectively control insects in a hermetic storage.
-Also, moisture content plays an important role: the lower the water present in the grain mass, the higher the mortality, due to the desiccation effect on insects by low oxygen and high carbon dioxide.

-All methods described previously are equally applicable because all ensure that oxygen which would otherwise by insects is totally depleted to avoid infestation on stored grain.
-The most prominent method is organic hermetic storage.
+In all these methods, pests are killed due to low oxygen and high carbon dioxide levels.
+Organic hermetic storage is the most common method.

 Postcosecha silos

 Postcosecha silos are galvanized steel silos.
 Bulk products such as maize, beans, sorghum, rice, wheat, barley, and seeds can be stored in silos.
 Products must be dried to or below 14% moisture content before being placed in silos to prevent fungi growth.
 These silos are usually built locally with simple tools, making them easy to assemble, and are sold by local artisans to the locals.
 The silos have a small outlet port at the base of the silo so small amounts of grain can be taken out at a time.

 Purdue Improved Cowpea Storage (PICS) System

 A team at Purdue University developed the Purdue Improved Cowpea Storage and promoted its use in Western Africa with funds from the Gates Foundation.
 This method achieves hermetic grain storage using three bags.
 This method is generally used for storage and transport of cowpeas, hence the name, but the method can be used on other grains.
 The heavy polyethylene bags with 80 μm thickness come in 50 kg or 100 kg sizes.
 The first polyethylene bag is filled completely and then tied securely.
 The first bag is then placed into a second polyethylene bag with same thickness, and that bag is tied securely as well.
 Finally, these two bags are placed in a third woven nylon or polypropylene bag used for its strength.
 Farmers and markets can handle this third bag without bursting the inner two.